heliomar-pena/i18n-populator/CONTRIBUTING.md

 # Welcome to the i18n Translation Generator contributing guide

-Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on docs.github.com ✨.
+Thank you for investing your time in contributing to our project!.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.